- LL.M.Harvard Law School2013

 Ukrainian Bar Association (status of participant)

-James Tillen and Maryna Kavaleuskaya discussed the objectives and key findings of the firm's recently released ECA Corruption Survey.
+James Tillen and Maryna Kavaleuskaya were quoted on the objectives and key findings of the firm's recently released ECA Corruption Survey.

 Washington, DC, September 4, 2018 – Nearly three-quarters (71 percent) of respondents working in the Europe-Caucasus-Asia (ECA) region don't believe in the effectiveness of their c